247828/BPC-DE2---Projekt/README.md

 - **T0 = 273.15**
    Absolute zero, used to convert temperatures to Kelvin.

-- **L = 0.00649**
-   Average vertical temperature gradient in the atmosphere, expressed in K / m.

 - **g = 9.80665**
    Acceleration due to gravity, expressed in m / s².